Fannon/search-bookmarks-history-and-tabs/README.md

 ## User Configuration

+The extension is highly customizable.
+Finding and setting options is a bit technical, though.
-The user options are written in [YAML format](https://en.wikipedia.org/wiki/YAML).
+The user options are written in [YAML](https://en.wikipedia.org/wiki/YAML) or [JSON](https://en.wikipedia.org/wiki/JSON) notation.

+For now, there is no nice options overview, so you have to look into the [popup/js/options.js](popup/js/options.js) source code and have a look at the `defaultOptions`.
+From there you can see the available optoins, their names, default values and descriptions.

-You only need to define the options that you want to overwrite from the default.
+When defining your custom config, you only need to define the options that you want to overwrite from the defaults.

-> The options are not validated properly.
+> ⚠ The options are not validated properly.
 Please make sure to use them correctly.<br/>
 > If something breaks, consider resetting your options.

 An exemplary user config can look like the following example: